OpenSourceEconomics/soepy/ROADMAP.md

 We want to collect some basic information on the project's next steps.

-### CURRENT
+## CURRENT

 *  We are finishing work on our pull request #35.

-* We are working on the SMM interface at https://github.com/boryana-ilieva/smm_soepy which will provide the adapter classes for the SMM estimation that we want to integrate into the package itself.
+*  We are working on the SMM interface at Boryana's [repo](https://github.com/boryana-ilieva/smm_soepy) which will provide the adapter classes for the SMM estimation that we want to integrate into the package itself.

-### UPCOMING
+## UPCOMING

 *  We need to address performance issues by working with NUMBA.